The latest global trends, risks and developments in regulatory, investigations and financial crime

 - Spotlight on the EU Whistleblower Directive and Pharma and Healthcare sectors There are several factors at play for companies in the pharma and healthcare sectors, which, when combined with the availability of rewards for whistleblowers under several US laws, as well as the EU's forthcoming whistleblowing regime, create an environment that is ripe for whistleblowing.
 Jamal El-Hindi Counsel 26 October 2021 Read more

 - Petrofac – lessons for effective anti-bribery processes Petrofac pleaded guilty on 1 October to seven counts of failing to prevent bribery, after its anti-bribery procedures failed to prevent systematic corruption.
 What went wrong, and what lessons does this case offer for ensuring that anti-bribery procedures actually work?
-14 October 2021 Read more
+Michael Lyons Partner 14 October 2021 Read more

 - Poland begins to implement the EU Whistleblower Directive On 4 October the Polish government published official guidelines regarding the new law implementing the EU Whistleblower Directive.
 The guidelines reflect the provisions of the Directive, but in some instances the government goes a step further.
 Michał Magdziak Advocate 7 October 2021 Read more